interdiscipline/lockup/README.md

 2. Define a codeword (see Usage above).

-3. Do not update the routes.rb
+3. Do _not_ update the routes.rb

-4. In your controller which would you would like to restrict
+4. In the controller(s) you would like to restrict:

         before_action :check_for_lockup, only: [:edit, :update, :new, :destroy, :create]